afnom/missing-semester/_2024/shell-intermediate.md

 </div>

-In this lecture, we will present some more intermediate concepts around using the shell, including using pipes and redirection, pagers, permissions and groups, basic bash scripts, environment variables, monitoring your system and logging into other systems remotely.
+In this lecture, we will present some more intermediate concepts around using the shell, including using pipes and redirection, pagers, permissions and groups, basic bash scripts, environment variables, and monitoring your system.

 We will also present some of the basics of using bash as a scripting language along with a number of shell tools that cover several of the most common tasks that you will be constantly performing in the command line.